 Kindig posted on powerful vs powerless as being upstream - and he is right.

-As articulated by Bruce Link and Jo Phelan: “We define resources broadly to include money, knowledge, power, prestige, and the kinds of interpersonal resources embodied in the concepts of social support and social network.”
+Bruce Link and Jo Phelan: “We define resources broadly to include money, knowledge, power, prestige, and the kinds of interpersonal resources embodied in the concepts of social support and social network.”
 Variables such as socioeconomic status, social networks, and stigmatization, which directly assess these resources, were considered especially obvious fundamental causes of health status.
 Could it be that these fundamental causes are in fact power in various forms, influencing society from a more upstream position?
 And, is it possible that power may be accompanied by other similarly fundamental forces affecting health that we have yet to recognize or conceptualize?

 What I see is more presentations and conferences - that represent more distraction from action - Beyond Flexner, Social Determinant focus, Health Equity, Disparities efforts.